 - a.
 You may only use practice rooms for individual practice or ensemble rehearsals.
 You are expected to take care of furniture, equipment, pianos or other instruments in these rooms.
 You should always leave the room tidy and ready for use, close windows and turn off lights.
-Empty classrooms may also be used for practice on the same basis. - b.
+Empty classrooms may also be used for practice on the same basis.
+Unless rehearsing, only one student may occupy a practice room at any one time. - b.
 Rooms may not be 'reserved' and students should not leave belongings in rooms during the school day.
 If you are using a practice room and are leaving to attend a lesson, break or lunchtime you must take your belongings with you. - c.
 The Library is available throughout the day for quiet private study.
 You may not bring food or drink into the Library.
 All books or music removed from the Library must be signed for. - d.
 The ICT Room is available for use at certain published times.
 You must follow the ICT Acceptable Use Policy, which will be given to you.
 You may not bring food or drink into the ICT room, and you must not tamper with any equipment.